XuanwuAI/CodeRetrX/README.md

-# Code Analysis Library for Security Research
+# CodeRetrX: Code Analysis and Semantic Retrieval Library with Smart Strategies

-An AI-powered code analysis library that combines **static analysis** with **LLM-based code retrieval strategies** to perform intelligent code search, bug detection, and security vulnerability analysis.
+An AI-powered code analysis library that combines **static analysis** with **LLM-based code retrieval strategies** to perform intelligent code search.

 ## 🏗️ System Architecture

-CodeLib processes repositories through a multi-stage pipeline: **Static Analysis** → **Code Retrieval** (**Coarse Filter** → **Refined Filter**)
+CodeRetrX processes repositories through a multi-stage pipeline: **Static Analysis** → **Code Retrieval** (**Coarse Filter** → **Refined Filter**)

-### 📝 Static Analysis Stage (`codelib/static/`)
+### 📝 Static Analysis

-The static analysis stage transforms unstructured source code into searchable, structured representations that enable both fast pattern matching and semantic understanding for security research.
+Static analysis extracts metadata, including file structures, dependencies, symbols (e.g., classes, functions), and other relevant details.
+The results of static analysis serve as the foundation for code retrieval and can also be utilized independently for tasks like repository exploration and visualization.

 #### Core processes